inducer/pyopencl/doc/types.rst

 Scalar Types
 ------------

-For ease of use, a the cltypes module provides convenient mapping from OpenCL type names to their equivalent numpy types.
-This saves you from referring back to the OpenCL spec to see that a cl_long is 64 bit unsigned integer.
+For ease of use, a the :mod:`pyopencl.cltypes` module provides convenient mapping from OpenCL type names to their equivalent :mod:`numpy` types.
+This saves you from referring back to the OpenCL spec to see that a ``cl_long`` is 64 bit unsigned integer.
 Use the module as follows:

 .. doctest::